anushatomar13/engressionts/README.md

 - **Energy-Based Training** : Uses the **Energy Score** as the training objective to encourage forecasts that are both close to the observed values and appropriately diverse.

-- **Darts Architecture Integration** : Extends established Darts forecasting architectures, including RNNs, TCNs, Transformers, N-HiTS, TiDE, and TSMixer, with Engression-based probabilistic forecasting.
+- **Models** : Integrates deep time series forecasting architectures, including RNNs, TCNs, Transformers, NHITS, TiDE, and TSMixer, with Engression-based probabilistic forecasting.

 - **Unified Probabilistic Framework** : Provides a common interface for training, inference, and evaluation of Engression-augmented forecasting models across different time-series datasets and architectures.